catenare/devnotes/docs/teaching/javascript/intro.md

     * [Daily Programmer](https://www.reddit.com/r/dailyprogrammer/)

-Minimum Requirements.
+* Minimum Requirements.
 10 questions to gauge eligibility.
 * HTML & CSS
     * Create an HTML form from scratch
     * Write CSS to modify the form
-        * Ex:
-            Create a form to enter a todo item.
+        * Create a form to enter a todo item.
 Including the submit button.
-            Make the submit button blue.
+        * Make the submit button blue.
 Green when you the pointer is over it.
-            Point the form submission to ***
+        * Point the form submission to ***
     * Programming experience
         * Variable
         * Loop